vortique/spotify-music-installer/README.md

 # spotify-music-installer 🎵
 > Another project born out of necessity.

-A project that installs musics from spotify.
+A CLI project that installs music from spotify.

 ## Installation